ge-flight-analytics/EmsApi.Client/README.md

 Most method calls take in an optional CallContext argument that includes various per-call configuration.

-This is used to enable Trusted Authentication by setting the TrustedAuthValue and (optionally) TrustedAuthName settings.
+This is used to enable Trusted Authentication by setting the TrustedAuthValue and (optionally) TrustedAuthName settings, as opposed to using username and password authentication described above.

 ```cs
 // This pattern passes the trusted authentication name and value to every method call: